prodaft/cradle/docs/content/docs/developer-guide/frontend/editor.md

 weight = 6
 +++

-The editor supports markdown, live preview, and entry linking.
-It integrates an LSP-style completion for entry types and names.
+The editor supports Markdown, live preview, and entry linking.
+It integrates an `LSP`-style completion for entry types and names.

 ## Markdown and preview
-- Standard markdown with CRADLE extensions for entry links.
+- Standard Markdown with CRADLE extensions for entry links.
 - Live preview for formatting.

 ## Snippets and templates